pulumi/docs/content/blog/deploying-a-pern-stack-application-to-aws/index.md

 }
 ```

-With the Dynamic provider configures, we can focus on the main `index.ts` file.
+With the Dynamic provider configured, we can focus on the main `index.ts` file.
 We start with importing libraries and describing the application's configuration options.

 ```typescript
 import * as aws from "@pulumi/aws";